arazzaq-forgit/heart-disease-prediction/README.md

 ## 📌 Project Overview

 This project predicts whether a patient is likely to have heart disease using Machine Learning.
-Multiple classification algorithms were trained and compared, and the best-performing model (Random Forest) was selected for deployment using Streamlit.
+Multiple classification algorithms were trained and compared, and the best-performing model (Random Forest) was selected for deployment using Streamlit.....

 ---